- Rye Malt Guide – How to Use This Malt for Distinctive Homebrews - November 24, 2022

-Obtaining information about the acidity of malts is difficult, so it is often impossible to know the exact pH levels until you complete the brewing process.
+Obtaining information about the acidity of malts is difficult, so it is often impossible to know the exact pH levels until you complete the fermentation process and can test your finished beer.
 That’s why you shouldn’t add acidulated malts to the mash unless this ingredient is listed in the recipe.

 These specialty malts aren’t the only method you can use to drive the beer’s pH level into the desired range.
 Let’s take a closer look at the alternative options you have at your disposal.

 Several acidifiers can serve as a substitute for sour malt, although obtaining these substances can be challenging.